katydecorah/katydecorah.github.io/adventures/_posts/2009-05-20-turkey-greece.md

 At Siena, I took a business and ancient Greece course.
 At the end of the semester we visited Turkey and Greece.

-(After I took this trip, I didn't organize these photos very well.
+(After I took this trip, I didn't organize these photos well.
 So some of these are guesses.)

 Delphi is :heart_eyes_cat:.